 Once you’ve found a stock or trading idea you like, you can place it in a virtual trading account and practice your trading skills risk-free using paperMoney, a paper trading simulator.

-E-Trade Tools & Research
+E-Trade Tools and Research

 |Overall Winner: Both TD Ameritrade and E-Trade provide web-based and downloadable desktop platforms but TD Ameritrade wins out with its more powerful thinkorswim platform.
 Plus, it imposes no minimum deposit or trade volume hurdles as E-Trade does.|